Passover Seder: The Four Sons

 The traditional Haggadah speaks of "four sons" – one who is wise, one who is wicked, one who is simple, and one who does not know to ask.
 This is based upon the rabbis of the Jerusalem Talmud finding four references in the Torah to responding to your son who asks a question.
 Each of these sons phrases his question about the seder in a different way.
 The Haggadah recommends answering each son according to his question, using one of the three verses in the Torah that refer to this exchange.

 The wise son asks "What are the statutes, the testimonies, and the laws that God has commanded us to do?"
 One explanation for why this very detailed-oriented question is categorized as wise, is that the wise son is trying to learn how to carry out the seder, rather than asking for someone else's understanding of its meaning.
 He is answered fully:

 "You should reply to him with [all] the laws of pesach: one may not eat any dessert after the paschal sacrifice."

 The wicked son, who asks, "What is this service to you?", is characterized by the Haggadah as isolating himself from the Jewish people, standing by objectively and watching their behavior rather than participating.
 Therefore, he is rebuked by the explanation that "It is because God acted for my sake when I left Egypt."
 (This implies that the Seder is not for the wicked son because the wicked son would not have deserved to be freed from Egyptian slavery.)
 Where the four sons are illustrated in the Haggadah, this son has frequently been depicted as carrying weapons or wearing stylish contemporary fashions.

 The simple son, who asks, "What is this?" is answered with "With a strong hand the Almighty led us out from Egypt, from the house of bondage."

 The one who does not know to ask is told, "It is because of what the Almighty did for me when I left Egypt."

 Some modern Haggadahs mention "children" instead of "sons", and some have added a fifth child.
-The fifth child can represent the children of the Shoah who did not survive to ask a question or represent Jews who have drifted so far from Jewish life that they do not participate in a Seder.
+The fifth child represents the son who, in contrast to the other four sons, does not even attend a Seder.
+Just as it is the responsibility of those in the position to teach, to educate the four sons, it is likewise the responsibility of anyone who is able to, to encourage participation in the Seder of those who otherwise would not.

 For the former, tradition is to say that for that child one asks "Why?" and, like the simple child, has no answer.